open-telemetry/sig-security/security-response.md

 ### Fix Team Organization

-The Fix Team is made up of the relevant repository maintainers and a Fix lead is responsible for ensuring the successful execution of the incident response.
+The Fix Team is made up of the relevant repository maintainers and a Fix Lead is responsible for ensuring the successful execution of the incident response.

 ### TC Role